Born 1948, Michael Bolton, in Wigan, Lancashire, UK.

 When people speak of classic, groundbreaking and timeless LPs this should be right up there.
 Do not miss this, cherish it.

-1987.
+Dance in 1987.
 This was one of the most enjoyable periods of my life as a musician.
 Paul Brady is a superb songwriter and performer and there were some memorable concerts.

 I hadn't heard of Paul Brady until I joined his band in 1986 but I quickly realised that I was working with someone very special.
 His songs have been covered by Tina Turner, Bonnie Raitt, David Crosby, Cliff Richard and others.
 He's also a fantastic live performer.
 It was especially satisfying to see how he (with a little help from the band, of course) could win over audiences who were completely unfamiliar with his music.
 This happened particularly on the US and European tours.
 I'll always treasure the memories of the Irish and UK concerts where we were mostly playing to Paul Brady fans.
 In the middle of the set most of the band would leave the stage while Paul performed one of his best known songs The Island with just guitar and piano.
 During that song which alludes to the troubles in Northern Ireland, the audience, who had been jumping up and down a few minutes earlier, would be absolutely silent and totally wrapped up in the moment.
 Then we would return and build up towards the end with full-blooded rockers like Busted Loose and Steel Claw.
 And usually after an encore of one of his biggest crowd-pleasers The Homes Of Donegal he would finish the show with a stunning solo performance of the traditional song The Lakes Of Ponchartrain.
 Paul Brady is still going strong and is well worth getting to know - he has a great website.
 On his video page (and on YouTube) there is a clip of a great performance of The Lakes Of Ponchartrain as well as some live performances that include myself on Hammond Organ.
 These are Crazy Dreams (at Cork City Hall in 1991) and Back To The Centre (Old Grey Whistle Test ).